Q1. Why did you choose to travel to Myanmar? Was there a reason you chose Myanmar for your adventure, what were your impressions overall?

 It’s hard to summarise an experience like Myanmar.

 I started off in Yangon, which is a bustling city but an essential stop to learn more about the deep-rooted Buddhist beliefs that influence life in Myanmar.

 Continuing to Mandalay for a walk along the famous U-Bein Bridge and an overnight cruise on the Irrawaddy River; waking up on the water as the sunrises is an experience I will never forget.

-I then flew into Bagan, I was speechless as the plane descended amongst hundreds of temples covered in gold leaf.
+Then I flew into Bagan, I was speechless as the plane descended amongst hundreds of temples covered in gold leaf.
 I spent the next few days exploring some of the most breathtaking temples in the world and picking up some handcrafts at local markets.
 I finished my tour at Inle Lake, staying on an overwater stilt bungalow, watching the leg-rowing fisherman and travelling around to meet local villagers by long-boat.

 Q3.
-What was your ‘pinch yourself’ moment’?
+What was your ‘pinch yourself’ moment?

 Watching the sunset over the hundreds of temples in Bagan – there is truly nothing that can compare.

 Q4.
 If you could return to one of the cities you visited, which would it be and why?

 I would return to Inle Lake.
 It’s the perfect mix of relaxation and adventure.
 There is a wide variety of properties to stay at; from small boutique stilt houses on the lake to high end 5-star resorts.